alifele/Neuro_Science/README.md

 # Neuro_Science
-In this repository i am going to collect my neuro_machine learning codes and the related data.
+In this repository I am going to collect my neuro_machine learning codes and the related data.